cncf/tag-security/.github/ISSUE_TEMPLATE/proposal.md

 ---

 Description: what's your idea?

 Impact: Describe the customer impact of the problem.
 Who will this help?
 How will it help them?

 Scope: How much effort will this take? ok to provide a range of options if or "not yet determined" for initial proposals.
 Feel free to include proposed tasks below or link a Google doc

 TO DO
-- [ ] SIG Representative
+- [ ] TAG Representative
 - [ ] Project leader(s)
 - [ ] TBD